Aura Travel - Bamboo & Bear Loving Care

 Arrival in the Morning, Panda Keeper Stars

 Short after, we arrive at a tranquil and magnificent setting called Dujiangyan Panda Valley.
 It is a picturesque little village with panda signs and symbols everywhere, designed just for pandas and those who care for them.
-I am signed up at Dujiangyan Panda Base to partake in their special Panda Keeper Program allowing visitors to administer to the lovely animals as volunteers.
+I am signed up at Dujiangyan Panda Base to partake in their special Panda Keeper Program allowing visitors to administer to the lovely animals.

 I am immediately given my work overall, gloves, an “all access” pass and put straight to work, instantly coming in close distance to many pandas, including two cute cubs wrestling and rolling around.
 My first task is cleaning out two panda enclosures - the interior and exterior living quarters.
 The pandas live in spacious home with trees, grassy mounds, wooden climbing frames with slides and the cubs have a plastic rocking horse and seesaw.
 The cleaning involves brushing-up bamboo shards and the picking up of endless amount of Panda poop!
 It is a task I delight in.

-Rachel was Enjoy Interesting Volunteer Task - Clean Panda Poop
+Rachel was Enjoy Interesting Panda Loving Care Task - Clean Panda Poop

 Once our early morning duty is complete, we move onto panda food preparation.
 We are shown fresh bamboo, how to break it into smaller pieces for easier ingestion and then where to place pile after pile of broken bamboo.
 As members of the bear family (but once thought to be raccoons), giant pandas possess the digestive system of a carnivore, but have evolved to depend almost entirely on bamboo.
 Much of what is eaten is passed as waste and to make up for the inefficient digestion, pandas require large amounts of food.
 To meet their energy need, pandas need around 30-40 kilos of bamboo each day which can take up to 16 hours to consume.